 To learn more about these antitrust trends and others affecting litigation in the U.S. and abroad, download FRT’s 2016 Year in Review – Antitrust Class Action Litigation & Settlements.

-Fill in the form below and you’ll receive and email with a link to access the report.
+Fill in the form below, and you’ll receive an email with a link to access the report.

 U.S. CLAIMS I GLOBAL GROUP LITIGATION I ANTITRUST I LITIGATION MONITORING I BUYOUTS

 Founded in 2008, Financial Recovery Technologies (FRT) is the leading technology-based services firm that helps the investment community identify eligibility, file claims and collect funds made available in securities and other class action settlements.
 Offering the most comprehensive range of claim filing and monitoring services available, we provide best-in-class eligibility analysis, disbursement auditing and client reporting, and deliver the highest level of accuracy, accountability and transparency available.
 For more information, go to www.frtservices.com.

 - Follow us on Twitter: @FRTServices